Dendekky/modern-stack-hackathon/README.md

 A modern customer support ticketing system built with Next.js, Convex, Better-Auth, and Resend.

+## Conversation Model

+- Agents can send manual replies to tickets at any time, independent of AI suggestions.
+- AI-generated replies, when accepted/sent, appear in the same conversation thread.
+- Both agents and customers see AI responses inline alongside user and agent messages.

 ## Environment Variables

 Make sure to set up the following environment variables in your `.env.local` file: